 Snakes That Like Contact

-Snakes are another reptile with some species having a reputation for enjoying human contact.
-Not all snakes enjoy being handled and some can get quite large but there are a few popular pet choices that are quite happy to "hang" with you.
+Not all snakes enjoy being handled, and some can get pretty big, but there are a few popular pet choices that are happy to "hang" with you.
+Ball pythons, who get their name from their tendency to curl themselves into a "ball," will quietly do so in your hands or on your lap.

-• Ball pythons, which get their name from their tendency to curl themselves into a "ball", will quietly do so in your hand or on your lap.
-No doubt they do this to enjoy the warmth from your body but unlike other reptiles, they are fairly calm and will relax in position, whether that's on your shoulder, around your arm or on your lap.
+No doubt they do this to enjoy the warmth from your body, but unlike other reptiles, they are fairly calm and will relax in position, whether that's on your shoulder, around your arm, or on your lap.
+Other popular pet snake species that are small and enjoy human contact are the corn snake and king snake.

-Sugar Gliders Are Social
+Hamsters Are Social

 Ferrets Are Cuddly

-If you want a pet that is not only cuddly but consistently adorable and funny, ferrets are a perfect choice.
+If you want a pet that's not only cuddly but consistently adorable and funny, ferrets are a perfect choice.
 Ferrets are social and need to be with at least one other ferret to be truly happy.
 If you work on taming them when they are young, they will bond closely with you and will want to spend daily time with you.
-When it comes to cuddling, they do have two drawbacks.
-One is that they are extremely playful and active so they're not likely to snuggle quietly for long periods of time.
-The other is that young ferrets can be nippy because this is naturally how they play with one another.
-Another drawback to having a ferret is they are illegal in certain counties, cities and states.

 Hedgehogs Can Be Affectionate

-A possible choice for a small cuddly pet is the hedgehog if properly socialized and tamed.
-Hedgehogs can be very nervous around people and will curl up tightly in a ball in self defense.
-However, hedgehog owners who work with their pets find them to be extremely affectionate and loving pets.
 They're a good choice for an adult owner who has the time to work on acclimating their pet to them and wants an unusual pet they can interact with that doesn't require a great deal of room.
-You may also have difficulty finding a veterinarian for your hedgehog so look for one first before deciding on getting a hedgehog.
+You may also have difficulty finding a veterinarian for your hedgehog, so look for one near you first before deciding on getting a hedgehog.

 Teaching a Small Pet to Cuddle

-3. You can speak in a soothing, relaxed tone of voice to get them used to you and pair that with treats.
+- You can speak in a soothing, relaxed tone of voice to get them used to you and pair that with treats.

-• For example with a parakeet, your goal is to have your palm right under their feet so that the bird will step up onto it.
+- For example, with a parakeet, your goal is to have your palm right under their feet so that the bird will step up onto it.

-• With a lizard it will be to place your hands gently underneath it so that you can lift it up by supporting the body and feet, or in the case of a snake the head and body.
+- With a lizard, it will be to place your hands gently underneath it so that you can lift it up by supporting the body and feet, or in the case of a snake, the head and body.

-• A rabbit, Guinea pig or rat will need to feel their body and lower limbs gathered up gently so their bodies are not hanging loosely which could make them anxious.
+- A rabbit, Guinea pig, or rat will need to feel their body and lower limbs gathered up gently so their bodies are not hanging loosely, which could make them anxious.

 Finding the Best Cuddling Pet